xp44mm/Notebook/ConcurrencyCookbook/14 Scenarios.md

 The first thing to realize is that we need to throttle the progress reports.
 It's the only way to ensure the UI has enough time to repaint itself between progress updates.
 The next thing to realize is that we want to throttle based on time, not the number of reports.
 While you may be tempted to throttle the progress reports by only sending one out of every hundred or so, this isn't ideal for reasons discussed in the “Discussion” section.

-The fact that we want to deal with time indicates that we should consider System.Reactive.
-And, in fact, System.Reactive has operators specifically designed to throttle on time.
-So, it sounds like System.Reactive will play a role in this solution.
+The fact that we want to deal with time indicates that we should consider `System.Reactive`.
+And, in fact, `System.Reactive` has operators specifically designed to throttle on time.
+So, it sounds like `System.Reactive` will play a role in this solution.

-To get started, you can define an IProgress<T> implementation that raises an event for each progress report, and then create an observable that receives those progress reports by wrapping that event:
+To get started, you can define an `IProgress<T>` implementation that raises an event for each progress report, and then create an observable that receives those progress reports by wrapping that event:

 ```C#
 public static class ObservableProgress